Davide-666/DisasterRecovery-NDUdacity/README.md

 ## Credits and Acknowledgements

-Thanks to Udacity for giving me the chanche to develope this project
+Thanks to Udacity for giving me the chance to develope this project!!!